ycoroneos/EC-Marked/README.md

 Alternatively, you can use your own text

-In the generator (C++ code), all of the variables that matter are in the main function.
-I'm just lazy and haven't implemented command line arguments yet.

 The C++ runs fast but it bugs me that I used stl all over the place (it's not ethical) so in the future I may improve it to adhere more closely to pure C/C++ (leaning towards C) standards.